 What is "ZONE FWT"?

-``ZONE FWT'' released by FWT is a slope that has been selected and certified by FWT with specifications suitable for this world-class stage of expression.
-This time, 12 ski resorts from around the country have been carefully selected for "ZONE FWT."
-There are famous courses all over the place, but what are the selection criteria?
+"ZONE FWT" was released by FWT, and is a selection of slopes with the specifications to be suitable for this global stage of expression, certified by FWT.
+This time, 12 ski resorts from around the country have been carefully selected for "ZONE FWT".
+All of them have famous courses, but what are the selection criteria?

 Criteria for obtaining ZONE FWT certification

-According to the FWT management office, there are currently no clear examination criteria set for courses to become certified.
-The criteria for certification are that the slope is steep, with a maximum slope of approximately 30 degrees or more, and that the natural topography is clearly visible.
+According to the FWT Management Office, there are currently no clear criteria for a course to be certified.
+The criteria for certification are that the course has a steep slope of at least 30 degrees and that the natural terrain is well represented

 Aim of setting ZONE FWT

-At ZONE FWT, which is located within a well-maintained ski resort, you can challenge difficult slopes with peace of mind.
-And on the certified course, you'll be able to enjoy the fun of freeriding to the fullest.
-By skiing over and over again, and by skiing on certified courses at various ski resorts, you can hone your skiing skills and develop your judgment and expressiveness.
-Beyond that, competitions such as FWT and the world of backcountry life are expanding.
+At ZONE FWT, located within a ski resort with well-managed safety, you can safely take on challenging slopes.
+And on the certified courses, you'll be able to fully enjoy the thrill of freeriding.
+By skiing repeatedly and on the certified courses of various ski resorts, you can hone your skiing skills and develop your judgment and expressiveness.
+Beyond that, competitions like FWT and the world of backcountry skiing await

 This season, it might be fun to ski at every single one of these ZONE FWTs.
 They have exciting steep and deep powder faces, and faces that will have you hooked on playing with the terrain.
 Here we introduce the 13 ZONE FWTs that will be held across the country in the 2025-2026 season.